nik-ez/snowiq-docs/da-road-hazards.md

 # Road Hazards

-Road Hazard is a marker icon on the map to warn system users.
+Road Hazard is a marker icon on the map to inform users of reported road hazards.
+Users can view reported hazards on the map, as well as report new hazards to inform other app users working in the same service area.

-It is especially important for drivers to know that there is might be a hazards on their way.

 <img src="images/driver/da-road-hazards/da-road-hazards.png" class="ios width-sm" data-lightbox="1" />
 <img src="images/driver/da-road-hazards/da-road-hazard-info.png" class="ios width-sm" data-lightbox="3" />